Corey Kispert NBA Preview vs. the Magic

 Corey Kispert Insights vs. the Magic

-- This season, Kispert has made 3.6 shots from the floor per game, which accounts for 7.7% of his team's total makes.
+- This season, he's put up 8.3% of the Wizards' attempted field goals, as he's averaging 8.1 per contest.

-- He's put up 5.2 threes per game, or 14.1% of his team's shots from beyond the arc this season.
+- He's made 1.8 threes per game, or 14.4% of his team's makes from beyond the arc this season.

-- Kispert's opponents, the Magic, have a neutral offensive tempo, averaging 102.8 possessions per game, while his Wizards average 105.6 per game, which ranks 11th among NBA teams.
+- The Wizards rank 12th in possessions per game with 105.6.
+His opponents, the Magic, have a middling offensive tempo, ranking 16th with 102.9 possessions per contest.

-- Defensively, the Magic are fifth in the league, conceding 107.4 points per game.
+- The Magic give up 108.1 points per contest, fifth-ranked in the league.

-- Conceding 39.5 rebounds per game, the Magic are the best squad in the NBA.
+- The Magic are the best team in the NBA, giving up 38.9 rebounds per game.

-- Looking at assists, the Magic have conceded 22.7 per game, second in the NBA.
+- The Magic are the second-ranked team in the NBA, conceding 23 assists per contest.

-- The Magic are the eighth-ranked squad in the league at allowing threes, conceding 11.6 made 3-pointers per game.
+- The Magic allow 11.6 made 3-pointers per game, sixth-ranked in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!